flowor/ical-generator/README.md

 # iCal Generator

-Converts a csv file into an iCal .ics file ready to be imported into Outlook Calendar
+Converts a csv file into an iCal .ics file ready to be imported into an Outlook Calendar for example

 ## Getting Started